schleuder/schleuder/README.md

 * sqlite3
 * openssl

+*If you use Debian stretch or CentOS 7, please have a look at the [https://schleuder.nadir.org/docs/#installation](installation docs).
+We do provide packages for those platforms, which simplify the installation a lot.*

 *🛈 A note regarding Ubuntu: All released Ubuntu versions (including 17.10) don't meet the requirements with their packaged versions of gnupg!
 To run Schleuder on Ubuntu you currently have to install a more recent version of gnupg manually.
 A sufficient version of gnupg is included in "bionic-proposed", which might make 18.04 a usable Ubuntu release.*

 On systems that base on Debian 9 ("stretch"), install the dependencies via